Havana in 3 Days

 Memorial a José Martí

-Across the enormous plaza in the Memorial a José Martí, a towering monument donated by the USSR.
+Across the enormous plaza is the Memorial a José Martí, a towering monument donated by the USSR.
 At 138.5 metres tall, the monument is Havana’s tallest structure.
-At the bottom is a small museum and you can take a lift to a lookout near the top of the monument.
+You can take a lift to a lookout near the top of the monument.
+At the base is a small museum dedicated to Martí.

 Memorial a José Martí